 Most schools and instructors teach landings way too early and only in their final form.
 They begin landing before the individual components have been mastered by the pilot in training.
 Usually this is a misguided attempt to motivate the pilot in training and demonstrate “fast progress” and success.
 But many times there is a worse motivator; an ego-boost for the instructor or image-builder for the school demonstrating low-hour “success” (scare quotes because the specious low standard).
 Unfortunately what usually happens is that the new duty of the CFI becomes “protecting the plane” while the student “figures it out” with a series of frustrating “hints and near misses” that I was witnessing.
 Is it any surprise young CFIs run for the airlines?
 Is it any surprise 80% of students drop out?

 Dishonesty in teaching landing often starts on the first flight (and with the best intentions).
 We have all heard (or said) “You landed on that Discovery Flight – See how simple that was?”
 (I once thought this was helpful myself- duh!)
 This dishonesty actually seriously damages the total process of learning to fly and results in many problems later.
 It can actually be a major cause of students quitting; “If it is simple why can’t I get it? – I must really suck at this!”
 It is so much better to begin the flight training relationship by honestly stating “learning to fly well requires hard work and commitment but the satisfaction and payback are incredibly worth the effort.
 Landing well is neither simple nor easy and pilots will probably spend the rest of their life mastering and refining this skill set.”
-We humans actually love challenges but only if there are clear, manageable steps and the results are demonstrably worthwhile (the *are* in flying).
+We humans actually love challenges but only if there are clear, manageable steps and the results are demonstrably worthwhile (they *are* in flying).
 With proper guidance, students master landing more easily – in less time and ultimately more thoroughly – if they start later with “incremental mastery.”

-To start correctly, it is essential to carefully define and demonstrate that the objective of a “safe landing” looks like – on speed, on point in the proper landing configuration, etc. It is necessary to burn the media hype of “the greaser” and all that associated crap.
+To start correctly, it is essential to carefully define and demonstrate what the objective of a “safe landing” looks like – on speed, on point in the proper landing configuration, etc. It is necessary to burn the media hype of “the greaser” and all that associated crap.
 Aim instead for a manageable, safe, landing with consistent, attainable, goals.
 A full explanation of all the skills and components gives motivation for working hard and incrementally mastering ground tracking, speed control and configuration changes when you are practicing together out of the pattern.
 Only after your pilot in training takes over all these essential components (see incremental mastery) are you are ready to begin “pattern work.”
 Your pilot in training must earn landing practice by demonstrating mastery (not just because the clouds are low on the third lesson and the CFI has to pay rent).
 A relationship of trust in essential in this process because if your student imports all the crap they see on YouTube they will make this process longer and qeven more “exciting.”

-Pilots in training master aircraft control at altitude first and progressively gain confidence and control at lower altitudes.
+Pilots in training master aircraft control at altitude first and progressively gain confidence and control at increasingly lower altitudes.
 Once slow flight has been mastered at altitude, bring it into normal pattern practice by flying down a long runway ground effect at approach speed.
-This is remarkable helpful and should occur before any landing practice with the specific goal of precise centerline control at progressively lower altitudes.
-In a few passes most students can track right down the line at 3-5 feet in ground effect (a skill that is still lacking after endless touch and goes) Achieving this kind of control through centerline slowflight is a trick used by every experienced aviation educator I know.
+This is remarkably helpful and should occur before any landing practice with the specific goal of precise centerline control at progressively lower altitudes.
+In a few passes most students can track right down the line at 3-5 feet in ground effect (a skill that is still lacking after endless touch and goes) Achieving this kind of control through “centerline slowflight” is a trick used by every experienced aviation educator I know.
 Unfortunately, they usually only bring it out for “tough cases” as a “method of last resort.”
 You will be surprised how effective it is for every student (before landing practice).

 Every CFI needs to be comfortable with centerline slow flight and it should be part of every normal student syllabus.
 This maneuver builds confidence in your learner and overcomes “ground fear” for new pilots in training.
-It also builds the subtle control feel and visual cues for the bouancy of ground effect that contain 90% of the secret to effective landings.
+It also builds the subtle control feel and visual cues for the buoyancy of ground effect that contain 90% of the secret to effective landings.
 One huge psychological advantage to centerline slow flight is removing the expectation of landing that seems to be built into every pilot.
 Flying a series of low passes builds mastery of the go-around as a viable and safe “escape option.”
-This maueuver also saves wear and tear on the training aircraft and makes the subsequent teaching of a full landing a snap.
+This maneuver also saves wear and tear on the training aircraft and makes the subsequent teaching of a full landing a snap.

 Join SAFE to support our safety mission of generating aviation excellence in teaching and flying.
 Our amazing member benefits pay back your contribution (like 1/3 off your annual ForeFlight subscription)!
 Our FREE SAFE Toolkit App puts required pilot endorsements and experience requirements right on your smartphone and facilitates CFI+DPE teamwork.
 Our CFI insurance was developed specifically for CFI professionals (and is the best value in the business).